 In addition to the radionuclides discussed in Chapter 4, DOE ambient air monitoring stations also measure fluoride.
-Fluoride detected at the ambient air monitoring stations could be present due to background concentrations (fluoride occurs naturally in the environment), activities associated with the former gaseous diffusion process, and operation of the DUF_6 Conversion Facility.
+Fluoride detected at the ambient air monitoring stations could be present due to background concentrations (fluoride occurs naturally in the environment), activities associated with the former gaseous diffusion process, and operation of the DUF6 Conversion Facility.

-In 2012, samples for fluoride were collected weekly from 14 ambient air monitoring stations in and around PORTS (see Chapter 4, Figure 4.1), including a background ambient air monitoring station (A37) located approximately 13 miles southwest of the plant.
-In 2012, one of the ambient air monitoring stations, station A41 in Zahns Corner, was not in use because the station was being relocated due to road construction.
-Station A40, which is on site, was relocated in 2012 (and renamed station A40A) due to demolition of the X-100 Administration Building.
+In 2013, samples for fluoride were collected weekly from 14 ambient air monitoring stations in and around PORTS (see Chapter 4, Figure 4.1), including a background ambient air monitoring station (A37) located approximately 13 miles southwest of the plant.
+In 2013, one of the ambient air monitoring stations, station A41 in Zahns Corner, was not in use because the station was being relocated due to road construction.

-In 2012, fluoride was not detected in more than half of the samples collected for the ambient air monitoring program.
-The average ambient concentration of fluoride measured in samples collected at background station A37 was 0.022 microgram per cubic meter (μ g/m3).
-Average ambient concentrations of fluoride measured at the stations around PORTS ranged from 0.017 μ g/m3 at station A28 (southwest of PORTS on Camp Creek Road) and station A15 (southeast of PORTS on Loop Road) to 0.034 μ g/m3 at station A40/A40A (on site near the former X-100 Administration Building for station A40, which was moved near the northwest corner of the X-749A Landfill during 2012 and renamed station A40A due to demolition of the X-100 Administration Building).
+In 2013, fluoride was not detected in more than 80 percent of the samples collected for the ambient air monitoring program.
+The average ambient concentration of fluoride measured in samples collected at background station A37 was 0.017 microgram per cubic meter ($\mu g/m^3$).
+Average ambient concentrations of fluoride measured at the stations around PORTS ranged from 0.016 $\mu g/m^3$ at four stations (A6, A8, A10, and A36) to 0.022 $\mu g/m^3$ at three stations (A3, A12, and A23).
 There is no standard for fluoride in ambient air.
-The data indicate that ambient concentrations of fluoride at background locations are not appreciably different from concentrations near PORTS.
+The data indicate that ambient concentrations of fluoride at off-site and background locations are not appreciably different from concentrations at PORTS.